Glenn Close: Early life and background

 When she was 22, Close broke away from MRA.
-She once stated that her desire to become an actress allowed her to leave the group, adding, "I have long [ago] forgiven my parents for any of this.
+She once stated that her desire to become an actress allowed her to leave the group, adding, "I have long forgiven my parents for any of this.
 They had their reasons for doing what they did, and I understand them.
 It had terrible effects on their kids, but that's the way it is.
 We all try to survive, right?
 And I think what actually saved me more than anything was my desire to be an actress."
 She attended The College of William & Mary, double majoring in theater and anthropology.
 During her senior year of college, Close became inspired to pursue a career in acting after watching an interview of Katharine Hepburn on The Dick Cavett Show.
 It was in the college's theater department that Close began to train as a serious actor under Howard Scammon, William and Mary's long-time professor of theater.
 During her years at school in Williamsburg, she also starred in the summer-time outdoor drama, The Common Glory, written by Pulitzer Prize author Paul Green.
 She was elected to membership in the honor society of Phi Beta Kappa.
 Through the years, Close has returned to William & Mary to lecture and to visit the theater department.
-In 1989, Close was the commencement speaker at William & Mary and received an honorary doctor of arts degree.

-Through her appearance on the first episode of the seventh season of Finding Your Roots, she came to find out that she is related to Princess Diana through her 7 times great-grandparents, is also distantly related to fellow actor Clint Eastwood, and that some of her ancestors were slaveholders.
+Through her appearance on the first episode of the seventh season of Finding Your Roots, she came to find out that she is related to Princess Diana through her seven times great-grandparents, is also distantly related to fellow actor Clint Eastwood, and that some of her ancestors were slaveholders.
 She also has a tangential connection to Marjorie Post who was once married to her grandfather, Edward Bennett Close.

 Career

 1970s: Early work

 Close started her professional career on the stage in 1974 at age 27.
 In her senior year of college, she called her school's theater department to be nominated for a series of auditions through the University Resident Theatre Association and TCG.
 Eventually, she was given a callback and hired for one season to do three plays at the Helen Hayes Theatre, one of those plays being Love for Love directed by Hal Prince.
 She made her television debut in 1975 with a small role in the anthology series Great Performances.
+In 1976, she played Mary I in the short-lived Broadway musical Rex, with a score by Richard Rodgers and Sheldon Harnick.

+From September 1978 to April 1979, Glenn appeared on Broadway in The Crucifer of Blood playing the part of Irene St. Claire, with Paxton Whitehead and Dwight Schultz.
 In 1979, she filmed the television movies Orphan Train and Too Far to Go.
 The latter film included Blythe Danner and Michael Moriarty in the cast, and Close played Moriarty's lover.
+Her last major stage role before beginning her motion picture career was playing Chairy, the female lead in the Broadway musical Barnum, from April 1980 to March 1981.